 By blending research and education, the Learning Planet Institute pursues innovative approaches to learning through projects, research and social engagement in a way that puts students at the centre of their own learning experience.

-The Learning Planet Institute’s programme Savanturiers - École de la recherche helps classes ranging from preschool through high school to design and carry out research projects, while through the Université de Paris we offer Bachelor’s through PhD and lifelong-learning degrees.
+The Learning Planet Institute’s programme Savanturiers - École de la recherche helps classes ranging from preschool through high school to design and carry out research projects, while through the Université Paris Cité we offer Bachelor’s through PhD and lifelong-learning degrees.

 The Frontiers of Life Sciences Bachelor’s degree is aimed at students who are interested in the sciences in general, and the life sciences in particular.
 If you are a high school student who: